OkkarMin/colour-to-rgb-decimal/README.md

 1. Must be able to support 1000 concurrent requests
 2. Response time must be < 1s
-3. Each client is limited to 30 API requests per minute, including routes that requires authentication

 ## API Endpoint Usage